Billy Zoom

-Billy Zoom (born Stuart Tyson Kindell; February 20, 1948) is an American guitarist, best known as one of the founders of the punk rock band X.
+Billy Zoom (born Stuart Tyson Kindell; February 20, 1948) is an American guitarist, best known as one of the co-founders of the punk rock band X.

 Early life

 The son of a big band woodwinds player, Kindell began playing a variety of instruments, including violin, accordion, piano, clarinet, tenor, alto, and baritone saxophones, flute, banjo, and guitar.

 Upon moving to Los Angeles in the 1960s, he worked as a session guitarist while attending technical school for training in electronics repair.
 He has a reputation as an expert in the maintenance, restoration, and modification of vintage tube amplifiers and combo organs.
 He has performed custom technical work on the amps for a host of electric guitarists and bassists.